Booking directly with a hotel or using a third-party site like Booking.com? Find out which is better!

 This is especially handy when you want to book a hotel, but don’t have the money for it yet.

-Reviews: If you are someone that likes to research a place before making a reservation, then Booking.com makes this really easy with their Reviews section.
-Only people that stayed at a hotel can review and score it and you can filter reviews for certain terms.
+Reviews: If you are someone who likes to research a place before making a reservation, then Booking.com makes this really easy with its Reviews section.
+Only people who stayed at a hotel can review and score it and you can filter reviews for certain terms.

 Cashback: With Booking.com you can also use external cashback sites.